vishvAsa/vedAH_Rk/shAkalam/saMhitA/jamison_brereton_notes/04/039/02_mahashcharkarmyarvataH_kratuprA.md

 +++
 I take kratu-prā́- as referring to the poet’s own krátu- ‘intention, conception’

 -- that is, producing the praise-hymn he has envisioned.
-So also Renou and (partly) WG.
+So also Renou and (partly) Witzel Gotō.

 Others consider it the krátu- of others or of all, and Oldenberg suggests an emendation to